sjbennett123/polarlarp/content/camps/camp_sequanota.md

 **Beds**: Pretty legit, fairly thick and comfy.
 Just bring a blanket and pillow

-**Heat**: The stone cabins are very well heated with the huge heat blower in them.
+**Heat**: The stone cabins are very well heated with a huge heat blower in them.

 **Showers**: Each cabin has 2 showers

 **Bathrooms**: Each cabin has it's own bathroom.

-PCs allowed on site at 5 pm

 **Assigned Cabins**: The game will assign you a cabin before the event or at checkin.